Well Furlong Art and Theatre logo & link to home page

 Christopher Marlowe

 Other people believe that the plays were written by Christopher Marlowe.
-He was a playwright of the same age as Shakespeare, responsible for such plays as Dr. Faustus and The Jew of Malta.
+He was a playwright the same age as Shakespeare, responsible for such plays as Dr. Faustus and The Jew of Malta.
 He was certainly a great influence on Shakespeare in his early career.
 He was also a government agent, an atheist, and a homosexual.
 He was killed in a barroom brawl in 1593.
-There are certainly suspicious circumstances surrounding his death, but I find it implausible that he actually slipped abroad, and carried on writing as Shakespeare for another nearly twenty years.
+There are certainly suspicious circumstances surrounding his death, but I find it implausible that, as some suggest, he actually slipped abroad, and carried on writing as Shakespeare for another nearly twenty years.

 It is untrue to say that almost nothing is known about the man from Stratford, and I like the man that emerges from what I have read.
 Not a saint, but the picture I have is of a sociable, kind man with the sharpest of wits.
 Also a successful business man.
 The man who wrote the plays knew about human beings, and managed to portray them with reality and love; even many of his villains evoke our sympathy.